-Files can be imported from Still Store and saved to a networked PC in the Still Store format using the Still Store Loader (files cannot be converted back to the original format).
-See Importing from Still Store on page 444 for more information.
+Files can be imported from Still Store and saved to a networked PC in the Still Store format using the Still Store Loader (files for stills can be converted back to the original format, however video formats cannot).
+See Importing from Still Store on page 430 for more information.